Three Chinese giants leave the New York Stock Exchange - ExBulletin

 Three Chinese giants leave the New York Stock Exchange

-BEIJING (AP) — Three state-owned Chinese giants on Friday announced plans to take their shares off the New York Stock Exchange, adding to a growing financial separation between the world’s largest economies amid a dispute over the review of company audits.
+BEIJING — Three state-owned Chinese giants on Friday announced plans to take their shares off the New York Stock Exchange, adding to growing financial separation between the world’s largest economies amid a dispute over the review of corporate audits .

 PetroChina Ltd., China Life Insurance Ltd. and China Petroleum & Chemical Co. made no mention of the audit dispute or US-China tensions over Taiwan, security, technology and human rights.